Organizers

 Move All Content

-Transfer all items from one
+Move all items from one

-to another, perfect for merging or reorganizing
+to another, great for merging or reorganizing

 Add